-- 1. Perform one of the following steps as required: - In the Projects tree, select the desired project and, in the right pane, click the Copy button. - Click Projects in Navigator to get a list of projects, navigate to the project you want to copy and click the corresponding Copy item on the right. - 2.
+- 1. Perform one of the following steps as required: - In the Projects tree, select the desired project and, in the right pane, click the Copy button. - Click Projects in Navigator to get a list of projects, navigate to the project you want to copy and click the corresponding Copy item and the right. - 2.
 In the Copy Project window, enter the new project name. - Select whether a new project must be linked to the origin project.
 In case of linked projects, a new project branch is created.
-For more information on branches, see Working with Project Branches. - 4.
+For more information on branches, see Working with Project Branches.
+For unlinked projects, if there are mandatory tag types, tags must be defined for a new project. - 4.
 Specify whether old revisions must be copied to the newly created project. - 5.
 If necessary, select a repository and specify the path to the destination project.
 A project can be copied to another repository with the same or a new name. - 6.
 Optionally, provide comments. - 7.
 Click Copy.